 Drop the hot vadas in a cold water bowl and leave for about three to four minutes.

-Take each vada out from water, squeeze and set aside.
-After this, add garam masala, pepper and salt in beaten curd.
+Take each vada out from the water, squeeze and set aside.
+After this, add garam masala, pepper, and salt in beaten curd.

 Pour curd mixture over vadas, placed on a deep bottomed dish.